TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/21 - Ecclesiastes/Ecclesiastes 1/Ecclesiastes 1.13.md

 ---

-And I applied my heart to seek and to search out by wisdom concerning all that is done under heaven: it is a sore travail that God hath given to the sons of men to be exercised therewith.
+I applied my heart to seek and to search out by wisdom concerning all that is done under the sky.
+It is a heavy burden that God has given to the sons of men to be afflicted with.